softwarenerd/TSNAtomicFlag/README.md

 Testing TSNAtomicFlag
 ---------------------
-As a convenience, you may ask a TSNAtomicFlag whether it is set or whether it is clear:
+As a convenience, you may ask a TSNAtomicFlag whether it is set or whether it is clear.

 Test for set:
 ```